il8677/secchat/README.md

 # General Overview
+Cryptographically secure chat application

+## Features
+- End to end encryption and signing, via public/private keys
+- Ability to create accounts, login, send messages (direct messages + broadcast messages), recieve messages
+- "Worker API", which allows for the easy additions of new protocols
+- HTTPs server and websockets implemented with the Worker API, allowing users to use the system with the browser

 ## File structure
 The following list should be helpful to discern what each file is responsible for at a glance